 The reality of prepping is that when you reach that metaphorical SHTF moment, there is a very high chance that the event will be either hyper-personal or extremely localized in nature.
 A job loss, a freak winter storm that shuts down your city, or even an event like Hurricane Katrina are all examples of localized or personal disasters.
 While they aren’t the Walking Dead, they are things that can feel like an end of the world event when you’re living through the situation firsthand.

 To truly be prepared for anything, you are going to need to do a little work.
 That starts with figuring out what threats you are likely to face and then analyzing how those threats will affect you in the future.
-Only then can you really begin to come up with a unique emergency preparedness plan that will work for you, not some generic ten-point survival plan that some dipshit survival expert tried to sell you because he once spent the night in the woods.
+Only then can you begin to develop a unique emergency preparedness plan that will work for you, not some generic ten-point survival plan that some dipshit survival expert tried to sell you because he once spent the night in the woods.

 Want to be a Prepper?
 Here is where you start…

 When it comes to emergency preparedness, there is no such thing as a one size fits all solution.
-Before you jump into the world of preparedness, you need to know exactly what you’re preparing for.
+So before you jump into the world of preparedness, you need to know precisely what you’re preparing for.
 That starts by performing a threat assessment.

 Grab a piece of paper and make a list of the most likely threats you will face based on: